tillberg/gut/README.md

 # ... <- You should see *all* the file changes recorded here, including inside ~/work2/gut/.git/
 ```

-To exclude files from gut-sync, use `.gutignore` just as you'd use `.gitignore` over in git-world.
+To exclude files from gut-sync, use **.gutignore** files just as you'd use **.gitignore** over in
+git-world.

 SSH Authentication Issues
 =========================

-By default, `gut-sync` uses paramiko to make the primary SSH connection to the remote host.
+By default, **gut-sync** uses paramiko to make the primary SSH connection to the remote host.
 If you
 have trouble connection/authenticating, try specifying `--use-openssl`.
 The OpenSSL-based plumbum
 machinery isn't quite as fast/efficient as paramiko, but it might work for you.

 Supported OSes
 ==============

-`gut` has been tested and runs well on **OSX** and **Ubuntu** (both as the local and remote hosts).
+**gut** has been tested and runs well on **OSX** and **Ubuntu** (both as the local and remote hosts).
 I expect that it should work on a lot of other Linuxes; other BSDs will probably require at least
-some small `plumbum` patches.
+some small **plumbum** patches.
 I'd love to help if anyone wanted to get it running on Windows.

 Gut is like Git, but with more U and less I
 ===========================================

+The reason it's necessary to use a modified version of git, and not git itself,
+is that stock git will refuse to traverse into .git folders, which is critical
+to using gut-sync to synchronize folders containing git repos.

-You can also use gut just like you'd use git, if you wanted:
+You can use gut just like you'd use git, if you wanted, though:

 ```sh
 $ gut init